 And it’s quite the catalog of movies.
 Do you start wandering through the endless list of suggestions?
-Do you really want to watch London Has Fallen?
+Do you really want to watch a mindless B-movie?
 Nah, you really don’t.
-Trust me; it’s a special kind of boredom to sit through that mess.
+Trust me; it takes a particular kind of boredom to sit through a cheesy action flick.

 What we all need is a list of good movies on Netflix.
 Something for everyone, whether it’s to impress a girlfriend/boyfriend on your inner cinephile.
 Or, you’re stuck in the house for the night and need something solid before your constant indecision has you falling asleep on the couch.

 Or propped up in bed with your glasses on, earbuds in and an iPad in your lap… Yeah, it happens.
 Thankfully, Alex saves me from myself though I’m sure I’m destroying my neck doing this.
 That’s a true bro.